SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: ONLINE SFBD OPTIMIZATION

+\textbf{Combining Denoised and Clean Samples.} Since the copyright-free clean samples are drawn from the true data distribution, we follow the original SFBD framework \citep{LuWY2025} and set $p_0 = p_{\Ec \cup \Ec_\text{clean}}$ in the M-Proj step.
+This choice helps accelerate optimization by aligning the target distribution for updating $\phiv$ more closely with the true data distribution.
+As detailed in \cref{appx:gamma_SFBD_v2}, this corresponds to a variant of $\gamma$-Diff Proj, and we provide additional justification there for the observed performance gains.

-\textbf{Denoising and sampling.} While \cref{alg:Online_SFBD} uses a naive backward sampler by solving \cref{eq:anderson_bwd}, the algorithm allows any backward SDE and solver that yield the same marginals.
+\textbf{Denoising and Sampling.} While \cref{alg:Online_SFBD} uses a naive backward sampler by solving \cref{eq:anderson_bwd}, the algorithm allows any backward SDE and solver that yield the same marginals.
 We adopt the 2\textsuperscript{nd}-order Heun method from EDM~\citep{KarrasAAL22} for better error control and efficiency.
 To improve sample quality~\citep{NicholD2021, KarrasAAL22}, we maintain an EMA version of the model for denoising and use it to update $\Ec$; all reported results in \cref{sec:emp} are based on this EMA model.
 In practice, $\gamma$ is typically small (e.g., $\gamma < 0.02$), so the mild asynchrony between $\gamma$-D-Proj and M-Proj has negligible effect, as suggested by preliminary exploration during framework implementation.
 This motivates a practical strategy we call \textit{asynchronous denoising}: denoising runs independently on a separate, low-performance GPU, updating $\Ec$ in the background, while the main training loop minimizes \cref{eq:denoiser_loss} on high-performance hardware using the latest $p_0 = p_\Ec$.
-We adopt this strategy throughout our experiments in \cref{sec:emp}. \textbf{Relationship to consistency constraint-based methods}.
+We adopt this strategy throughout our study in \cref{sec:emp}.

+\textbf{Relationship to Consistency Constraint-based Methods}.
 Consistency constraint-based (CC-based) methods such as TweedieDiff~\citep{DarasDD2024} and TweedieDiff+~\citep{DarasCD25}, which enforce consistency only between time zero and positive time steps, can be seen as special cases of Online SFBD with a single gradient step ($m = 1$).
 (See \cref{appx:rel_constency_based_mtd} for details and an extension to arbitrary time pairs.)
 These methods approximate $p^{k, \gamma}$ using $m_0^k$ rather than the EMA over $\{m_0^j\}_{j \leq k}$ as defined in \cref{eq:gamma_diff_proj_t=0}, which is not exact unless $\gamma = 1$.
 Since $\sv$ is updated just once per iteration, $m_0^j$ for $j$ close to $k$ tends to be similar, making $m_0^k$ a reasonable proxy of $p^{k, \gamma}$ when $\gamma$ is not too small.

 In \cref{sec:emp}, we show that avoiding this approximation enables Online SFBD to consistently outperform CC-based methods.
 Remarkably, it also achieves significantly lower computational cost.
 This is because Online SFBD reuses cached denoised samples throughout training, whereas CC-based methods generate them on demand -- requiring more samples per step for stability and making asynchronous denoising impractical.
 Moreover, CC-based methods typically enforce consistency between arbitrary time pairs, requiring multiple neural network forward passes per update.
 In contrast, Online SFBD matches the compute cost of a standard diffusion model, apart from denoised sample updates -- which can be performed asynchronously on separate GPUs.